kw66/AT-ReID/AT-ReID/README.md

 ```

 ### 3. Results.
 #### Our version of IJCAI selected 18 images for each video clip, ultimately choosing 135K images.
 This is based on existing datasets, which typically generate an average of 7-50 images per video clip.
-However, we later realized that including images with more perspectives and poses could enhance intra-class diversity, and we should not abandon our strengths.
-Therefore, we open-sourced the original 403K images, which indeed improve generalization, and the results have been updated in the arXiv version and the table below.
+However, we later realized that including images with more perspectives and poses could enhance intra-class diversity.
+Therefore, we provide the original 403K images, and the results have been updated in the arXiv version and the table below.

 <p align="center">
   <img src="https://github.com/kw66/AT-ReID/blob/main/AT-ReID/fig1.png" style="width:90%; display: block; margin-left: auto; margin-right: auto;">